Cystic Fibrosis (CF)

 • Long-term azithromycin if there is deteriorating lung function or repeated pulmonary exacerbation

-• As azithromycin have additional immunomodulatory and anti-inflammatory properities that reduces airway inflammation beyond its antibiotic effects
+• As azithromycin has additional immunomodulatory and anti-inflammatory properties that reduce airway inflammation beyond its antibiotic effects

-Choice of antibiotic for common infective organisms in CF:
+Choice of antibiotics for common infective organisms in CF:

 Organism Choice of antibiotic